YuZhang/Security-Courseware/reading.md

 - 17S103156-丁泽宇-A Lustrum of Malware Network Communication Evolution and Insights.pdf
 - 17S103159-薛晓峰-An Experimental Security Analysis of an Industrial Robot Controller.pdf
 - 17S103170-王庆丰-Data Breaches, Phishing, or Malware.pdf
+- 17S103173-郭睿-The Password Reset MitM Attack.pdf
 - 17S103180-张萌-Hardening Java’s Access Control by Abolishing Implicit Privilege Elevation.pdf
 - 17S103185-郭冠军--Stack Overflow Considered Harmful The Impact of Copy&Paste on Android Application Security.pdf.pdf
 - 17S103189-陈煌-Hindsight Understanding the Evolution of UI Vulnerabilities in Mobile Browsers.pdf
 - 17S103198-姜喆-Global Measurement of DNS Manipulation.pdf
+- 17SD03214-宋鸿蕾-Be Selfish and Avoid DilemmasFork After Withholding Attacks on Bitcoin.pdf
 - 17SD03215-张月皎-Venerable Variadic Vulnerabilities Vanquished.pdf
+- 17SD33243-祝达-The Wolf of Name Street Hijacking Domains Through Their Nameservers.pdf
 - 17SK03082-谢根栓-Key Reinstallation Attacks_Forcing Nonce Reuse in WPA2.pdf
+- 17SK03083-江健-Unleashing Use Before Initialization Vulnerabilities in the Linux Kernel Using Targeted Stack Spraying.pdf
 - 17SK03086-马蕾-Dial One for Scam：A Large-Scale Analysis of Technical Support Scams.pdf